 Onoda became a celebrity.
 He gained his spots on TV, he wrote a book, he received financial rewards from the government, but the country he came back to was not his country anymore.
 He could feel and see the western influence in every aspect of life and culture.
 Japan seemed to have lost its spirit and traditions.
 Those 30 years in the jungle felt so much happier, but he fought for what was long gone.
 He left Japan to spend the rest of his years living in South America and never came back since.

 Manson is a convinced realist and perceives Onoda as a man captured by his illusions.
-A man who refused to take a clear look at reality.
+A man who refused to take a bright look at reality.

 Once the illusion has shattered, his achievement and even his life both lost their point.

-When Onoda realised his goal was illusory, he became so disappointed that couldn’t continue living in Japan, his motherland he suffered so much for.
+When Onoda realized his goal was illusory, he became so disappointed that he couldn’t continue living in Japan, his motherland he suffered so much for.
 He was proud to hide in forests, confident that he executes the will of the Emperor himself.

 Idea № 6.
 Concentrate only on what’s important

 That is a vital part of the subtle art of indifference Manson writes about.
-What are those important things?
+What are those essential things?

-Everybody have their own answer: career success, family, recognition, fame.
+Everybody has their answer: career success, family, recognition, fame.
 Whatever it is, keep this long-term goal in mind and ignore the trivia.

-Manson recommends an honest self analysis he compares to onion.
+Manson recommends an honest self-analysis he compares to an onion.
 Ask yourself question after question to eliminate layers of this onion and finally get to the core.

 - What is your goal?